StormyGalaxy/wzloadout/README.md

 ## 🖥️ Running Locally

-To get a local copy up and running for development or testing the CoD RCG:
+To get a local copy up and running for development or testing the COD RCG:

 1.  **Clone the repository:**
     ```bash